 1. Painting wood.
-Every 5-7 years, the wooden windows and doors need a new layer of paint.
-But also: take a look at the sealant between the glass and window cases.
+Every 5–7 years, the wooden windows and doors need a new layer of paint.
+But also: have a look at the sealant between the glass and window cases.
 Check the rubbers.

 2. Professionally clean the air ducts.

 3. Renewing the sealant in the bathroom and kitchen.
 This helps to prevent leakage.